 By this time, the cemetery had stopped being used for regular burials, but some reserved plots were still being filled.
 The cemetery area is covered in much less detail here: the path and trees are not shown, but the buildings remain.
 The cluster of smaller structures in the corner of the cottage area is thought to be toilets.

-1927 - In this map, the path is shown once more, and the words “Mortuary Chapel” are included.
+On this map, the path is shown once more, and the words “Mortuary Chapel” are included.
 These must have referred to the ohel, as the word mortuary is included in one of the headings in one of the cemetery’s burial registers.
-From the remains of the ohel, it seems the building was divided into two halves.
-This may have been to segregate men and women at funerals, but it may also have separated the prayer hall from a mortuary room, where the coffin could be tended, prior to interment.
-Two trees are marked in the driveway of the cemetery, but only one (the more southerly) remains standing today.
+Two trees are marked in the driveway of the cemetery, although only one tree, centrally placed, stood there for muchof the 20th century.

 This is the most recent Ordnance Survey map of the cemetery, and it shows the path and the driveway, along with dotted lines to show the former position of the ohel and cottage, which were demolished in 1952.

 Although this great image from Google Earth is not a map of the cemetery, it is an aerial view which complements the above maps perfectly.
 The amount of foliage is clear to see, especially the dense “jungle” area toward the north-west corner.